monoscope-tech/apitoolkit-landing/blog/rest-api-workflow/index.md

 - **Swagger**: A set of tools and frameworks for designing, building, documenting, and testing RESTful APIs.
 It is based on the OpenAPI specification and provides various features such as Swagger Editor, Swagger UI, Swagger Codegen, Swagger Hub, etc.

-- **APIToolkit**: A popular tool for designing, monitoring, testing, and debugging RESTful APIs.
+- **monoscope**: A popular tool for designing, monitoring, testing, and debugging RESTful APIs.
 It allows you to create, send, and analyze HTTP requests and responses, and automate your testing workflows using collections, scripts, variables, etc. It also integrates with OpenAPI and other tools for documentation, collaboration, monitoring, etc.

-## Your Possible API Workflow Before APIToolkit
+## Your Possible API Workflow Before monoscope

-Like many API developers out there, before APIToolkit you were probably in that tiresome cycle that leaves you with barely enough information to discover issues, investigate anomalies, and perform thorough testing to ensure that bugs don’t get reintroduced into your APIs.
+Like many API developers out there, before monoscope you were probably in that tiresome cycle that leaves you with barely enough information to discover issues, investigate anomalies, and perform thorough testing to ensure that bugs don’t get reintroduced into your APIs.

 A cycle that looks like this: